Finding a Doctor

 Few primary care physicians are experts in the diagnosis or treatment of cancer.
 If they suspect that cancer may be the cause of symptoms, they will usually refer patients to an oncologist, a doctor who specializes in the treatment of cancer.
 Oncologists, however, tend to specialize in one type of cancer or another, or in certain types of treatment – a radiological oncologist, for example, deals primarily with radiation therapy.
 Bottom line: Because mesothelioma is a relatively rare form of cancer, not all oncologists are familiar with the disease or the treatment options that are specific to it.

 Help and support are available to you in choosing a qualified and experienced doctor.
-To learn more about how to identify a doctor in your area who is right for you, please contact the Mesothelioma Options Help Center or speak to a nurse today.
+To learn more about how to identify a doctor in your area who is right for you, please contact the Mesothelioma Options Help Center.

 The good news is that experienced mesothelioma doctors can be found in every state.
 Most either work for or are affiliated with hospitals that have cancer treatment and research units.
 Their level of expertise, on the other hand, varies widely.
 While some may exclusively devote themselves to mesothelioma, the majority treat several kinds of cancer.
 And some doctors may have treated patients with pleural mesothelioma but not peritoneal or pericardial mesothelioma.
 It is therefore important to learn how much direct experience (and success) a doctor may have in treating mesothelioma before making any decision about your care.